gkraften/P-Uppgift/README.md

     color that the bot plays as.'''

   def play(self):
     '''Makes a move.
-It does not check whether it actually is the bot's turn.
+Raises an exception if it is not the bot's turn.
     Returns a list of all pieces that were flipped and None if it skipped its turn.'''
 ```